voodoos/lp2tex/README.md

-## An Ugly, untested and mostly unsatifying translator from Lambda Prolog code to Latex inference rules
+## An Ugly, untested and mostly unsatifying translator from λProlog code to LaTex inference rules

 Usage (works with python 3.6) :